-&lt;sup>2 The Transition Pathway Initiative ('TPI') is a global initiative led by asset owners and supported by asset managers.
+2 The Transition Pathway Initiative ('TPI') is a global initiative led by asset owners and supported by asset managers.
 Aimed at investors, it is a free-to-use tool that assesses how prepared companies are for the low carbon transition.

-We understand that scenario analysis can beis useful for understanding the potential risks and opportunities attached to investment portfolios and strategies due to climate change.
+We understand that scenario analysis can be useful for understanding the potential risks and opportunities attached to investment portfolios and strategies due to climate change.
 We note that scenario analysis is still developing, with services and products evolving as data quality and disclosure from companies continues to improve and are aware of the current limitations of the models and associated risks of using this information to make informed investment decisions.
-During 2022 we will be evaluating our third-party scenario analysis tools and conducting analysis using a number of different scenarios.
 We have used the Climate Financial Risk Forum's selection framework to consider climate scenario options and based on this framework will use the Regional Model of Investment and Development ("REMIND") model scenarios which come from the Network for Greening the Financial System ("NGFS"), a group of central banks and supervisors in the financial system.
 We will be considering a 1.5°C disorderly scenario, 2.0°C scenarios (orderly and disorderly) and the 3.0°C 'Hot House World' scenario.
 We will initially conduct scenario analysis on our listed equity and investment grade credit funds.